web2solutions/voodux/README.md

 - Manual, massive and repetitive tasks like writing CRUD based interfaces and data validation routines

-## Developers are mistakenly looking for the code first
+## Developers are mistakenly looking to write code first

-The commom reasons for failing software projects are usualy the lack of planning, lack of a design driven development model
+The commom reasons for failing software projects could me enumerated as:

+1. Lack of clear goals and paths
-1. Lack of Non Functional requirements scope
+2. Lack of Non Functional requirements scope
-2. Lack of Functional requirements scope
+3. Lack of Functional requirements scope
-3. Lack of a planned and well established architecture
+4. Lack of a planned and well established architecture
-4.

-  Data Modeling
+5. Lack of a Design and Data Modeling driven development process

-  2.1.
-Data Entity
+Except for the item #3, which always will be a new problem to solve on every new debuting softwares, we can addres all problems by adopting some simple, but a batlle tested software development workflow which is the following:

+1. Brainstorming and planning
+2. Requirements and feasibility analysis
+3. Design
+4. Coding
+5. Integration and testing
+6. Implementation and deployment
+7. Maintenance and Operations

 ## The solution

-This is a proposal to cover the common lacks and mistakes in modern web applications development by heavly opinionating on how to define a strong foundation for most commom types of web based softwares which relies mostly in `V-*` libraries and frameworks like `Vue` and `React`.
+The proposal is about to cover the common lacks and mistakes in modern web applications development by heavly opinionating on how to define a strong foundation for most commom types of web based softwares which relies mostly in `V-*` libraries and frameworks like `Vue` and `React`.

 It provides a underlying architecture offering resources like: